Budibase/website/content/approval-apps/templates/Invoice Approval Software/index.md

 With our [low-code platform](https://budibase.com/product), you can quickly and easily deploy new functionality, with minimal interruption or downtime.

-## Start using our invoice approval template today
+## Start using our invoice approval software template today

 Budibase is the fast, cost-effective way to build custom approval workflow software.
 In minutes, you can create fully deployable business apps that streamline processes and cut admin costs.